Language education in Singapore: Outcomes

-Currently, mother tongue lessons are aimed at being more interactive and fun for the student, in the hope of increasing interest in the language rather than perceiving it to be an academic subject.
+Mother tongue lessons are aimed at being more interactive and fun for the student, in the hope of increasing interest in the language rather than perceiving it to be an academic subject.
 Digital media, such as e-learning, is also emerging as a strong tool for education.
 In addition, the new bilingual education initiatives aim to consider students' home language backgrounds as well as their learning abilities to further ensure they receive the best education possible.
 The Ministry of Education constantly reviews curricula and policies to ensure their students develop their languages to the best of their ability with a more customised and differentiated approach.

 Controversies

 With the English-based bilingual education policy in the Singapore education system, there has been a shift from students' mother tongues to English as the home language.
 This is especially so among the ethnic Chinese group, and it is possible that English can potentially emerge as their lingua franca.
 This has resulted in the controversy of whether English should be used to teach students' mother tongue, specifically Chinese, to help them learn the language better.
 This method of using the student's first language (L1) to teach a second language (L2) has been recognised by many professionals who teach English as a second language.
 However, the use of English to teach students' mother tongue in schools is treated as taboo in Singapore.

-Another controversy is in relation to the weightage allocated to Mother Tongues in examinations such as the PSLE.
-Parents have complained that their children can possibly be excluded from further progression and disadvantaged in their education path if they are unable to excel in their Mother Tongue, despite doing well in the other subjects.
+Another controversy is in relation to the weightage allocated to mother tongues in examinations such as the PSLE.
+Parents have complained that their children can possibly be excluded from further progression and disadvantaged in their education path if they are unable to excel in their mother tongue, despite doing well in the other subjects.